-Ticks are small spider-like arachnids and fleas are insects, but these two tiny creatures have at least one thing in common – they are both parasites that feed on your dog’s blood and can cause a lot of discomfort and more serious health problems.
+Ticks are small spider-like arachnids, whereas fleas are insects.
+However, these two tiny creatures have at least one thing in common – they are both parasites that feed on your dog’s blood and can cause a lot of discomfort and more serious health problems.

 Flea bites may go unnoticed on some pets, cause slight irritation in others and produce extensive itching, red lesions, hair loss and even ulcers in those animals with flea allergy dermatitis, which is the result of extreme sensitivity to flea saliva.
 Severe flea infestations can cause anemia, especially in puppies.
 Fleas can also transmit several diseases, as well as tapeworm.
 Ticks are “vectors” or carriers of a number of diseases, including Lyme disease and Rocky Mountain spotted fever which can sometimes be transmitted to humans.

 Adult fleas are wingless insects, generally smaller than a sesame seed, who feed on the blood of animals.
 Their proportionately enlarged back pair of legs gives them an extraordinary jumping ability.
 Hanging on to your pet’s fur with their claws, their needle-like mouth parts bite through the skin to suck up blood.